How to Clean a Chemical Toilet for Camper Vans

 2. There should be some sort of hose-like object on the waste holding tank with a screw cap lid on it, take it off.
 Stand back as you can experience some splatter when doing this.
 YUCK!

 3. Aim the “hose” down the dump area.
-Do this slowly because this is the other area you can experience some splatter.
+Do this slowly because this is the other area where you can experience some splatter.

 5. After you pour the water into your compartment, swish the water around so all corners are hit, and dump the water out.
-Continue this process until the water that you pour out is clear.
+Continue this process until the water you pour out is clear.

 Here is a detailed video on how to prep your chemical toilet and clean it out.